Understanding HIKESHI-leukodystrophy.

 What is leukodystrophy?

-Leukodystrophies are a group of rare, progressive genetic disorders that affect the white matter (myelin) of the brain and nervous system.
+HIKESHI-related hypomyelinating leukodystrophy — also known as HLD13, hypomyelinating leukodystrophy type 13, or simply HIKESHI leukodystrophy (OMIM #616881) — belongs to a broader group of rare, progressive genetic disorders that affect the white matter (myelin) of the brain and nervous system.
 Myelin is the protective coating around nerve fibers that allows electrical signals to travel quickly between brain cells.

 There are over 50 known types of leukodystrophy, each caused by a different genetic mutation.
 They typically appear in childhood and progressively worsen over time.
 Many leukodystrophies are fatal — but recent advances in gene therapy are bringing real hope.